RabieP/Bank-Loan-Report/README.md

-# Bank Loan Report
+# 📊 Bank Loan Report
-Objective: Analyze lending operations, borrower demographics, and loan performance.
-Key Features:

-Executive summary of KPIs: Loan Applications, Funded Amount, Amount Received, Interest Rate, DTI.

-Loan performance classification: Good vs. Bad Loans.
+## Overview
+This project analyzes lending operations, borrower demographics, and loan performance using interactive dashboards in Power BI.
+The goal is not only to track KPIs but also to **tell the story of borrower behavior, loan health, and financial risk**.

+## Objective
+To build a data-driven reporting system that:
+- Summarizes key loan metrics (applications, funded amounts, repayments, interest rates, DTI).
+- Classifies loan performance into *Good* vs. *Bad* categories.
-Trend analysis by issue date, state, loan term, employment length, purpose, and home ownership.
+- Identifies trends by issue date, state, loan term, employment length, loan purpose, and home ownership.

-Interactive filters for deeper exploration.
+- Provides interactive filtering for deeper exploration.

-📌 Insights: Helped identify lending patterns, borrower risk factors, and financial health indicators
+## Insights
+- Highlighted lending patterns across borrower segments and geographies.
+- Identified risk factors linked to bad loans (e.g., shorter employment history, certain loan purposes).
+- Assessed overall financial health by comparing funded vs. received amounts.
+- Helped reveal strategic opportunities for lenders to improve decision-making.

-# Tools & Technologies
+## Tools & Technologies

-Power BI – for dashboard development and data visualization
+- **Power BI** – dashboard development & visualization

-Excel / CSV – for initial data handling
+- **Excel / CSV** – initial data handling

-DAX – for advanced calculations
+- **DAX** – advanced calculations & metrics

-# How to Use
+## How to Use

-Open the .pbix files in Power BI Desktop.
+1. Open the `.pbix` file in **Power BI Desktop**.

-Explore dashboards with slicers and filters.
+2. Interact with slicers and filters to explore the dashboards.

-Use insights for business decision-making.
+3. Use insights to support loan portfolio analysis and business strategy.

-# Key Skills Demonstrated
+## Key Skills Demonstrated

-Data Cleaning & Transformation
+- Data Cleaning & Transformation

-KPI Development
+- KPI Development & Business Metrics

-Business Domain Analysis (Finance, Hospitality, Retail)
+- Financial Domain Analysis

-Storytelling with Data
+- Storytelling with Data

-Interactive Dashboard Design
+- Interactive Dashboard Design